 You can marvel at the attention to detail of the ‘Hobbiton’ set outside the North Island town of Matamata.
 By trekking the Tongariro Crossing you’ll take in vistas of Mordor.
 And on a scenic drive to beautiful Glenorchy near Queenstown you’ll pass the fortress of ‘Isengard’.

 The hub for the films’ production was New Zealand’s capital Wellington, where cast and crew enjoyed world class production facilities as well as gastronomic and cultural highlights during their epic 500-day production.

-The Hobbit: An Unexpected Journey will be released beginning December 14, 2012.
-The second film is slated for release the following year, beginning December 13, 2013.
-The third film will be released in 2014.
+The Hobbit: The Desolation of Smaug will be released beginning December 13, 2013.
+The third film will be released in late 2014.